-Vasovagal syncope (vay-zo-VAY-gul SING-cuh-pee) is the most common cause of fainting.
-Vasovagal syncope occurs when your body overreacts to triggers, such as the sight of blood or extreme emotional distress.
-The trigger results in vasovagal syncope — a brief loss of consciousness caused by a sudden drop in your heart rate and blood pressure, which reduces blood flow to your brain.
+Vasovagal syncope (vay-zoh-VAY-gul SING-kuh-pee) is one of the most common causes of fainting.
+Vasovagal syncope occurs when your body overreacts to certain triggers, such as the sight of blood or extreme emotional distress.

 Vasovagal syncope is usually harmless and requires no treatment.
-However, you can injure yourself during a vasovagal syncope episode.
-Also, your doctor may recommend tests to rule out more serious causes of fainting, such as heart disorders.
+But it's possible you may injure yourself during a vasovagal syncope episode.
+Also, your doctor may recommend tests to rule out more-serious causes of fainting, such as heart disorders.

-Before a faint due to vasovagal syncope, you may experience some of the following:
+Before you faint due to vasovagal syncope, you may experience some of the following: